 2. Ghosties Beach, near Moonee, Central Coast

-The incredible Ghosties Beach was pretty much deserted.
-There are also some really cool caves which are some of the best walk through caves in Australia.
-It has to be up there as one of my favourite beaches near Sydney.
+The incredible Ghosties Beach in Central Coast is one of those wow moment beaches.
+Ghosties Beach is a deserted beach near Sydney which also has some of the best walk through caves in Australia.
+It has to be up there as one of our favourite beaches near Sydney.

 Exploring the caves at Ghosties Beach